MenuFi/MenuFiAndroidApp/README.md

 run 'adb -d install path/to/your_app.apk' to install the app to your device

 #### ON EMULATOR
-run 'emulator -avd avd_name' to start your emulator run' adb install path/to/your_app.apk' to install to your emulator
+1. run 'emulator -avd avd_name' to start your emulator
+2. run 'adb install path/to/your_app.apk' to install to your emulator

 ### TROUBLESHOOTING